tomlurge/visionion/README.md

 At least theoretically interesting iare the 40 possible combinations of operating system and tor software compared with any of the other dimensions, e.g. the 8 basic node types (without flags) = 320 permutations.
 Not nice, but doable in a seperate collection.
 Would that be useful?

 _Areas_
-But this was all peanuts compared to country and AS information.
+But so far this was all peanuts compared to country and AS information.
 These are enormous value spaces that - if they are not reduced - need to be at the root of a tree like structure, not at the leaves.
-So with countries and AS we have to change perspective: we can't start from the perspective of servrers and clients anymore, we have to start from the properties.
+Therefor we have to change perspective: we can't start from the perspective of servers and clients anymore, we have to start from the properties country and AS.

 Again there are differences: while there exist about 37.000 autonomous systems, there are less than 200 countries - which is still a lot, but also a lot less than AS.
 We already have very interesting data about clients per country, which makes it mandatory to come up with a decent schema that can handle all countries.
 The solution is an array on country:value objects, each populated by a rather complex result object, like so:

-	38	countries 					array : object
+	38	countries 					array of objects
+			country					cc											country
-			cbcc					count										how many clients in this country connecting through bridges crcc					count										how many clients in this country connecting through relays relay					count										how many relays in this country guard					count										how many guards in this country middle					count										how many middles in this country exit					count										how many exits in this country directory				count										how many directories in this country bwa						count										total bwa of all relays in this country bwc						count										total bwc of all relays in this country pbr						percent										total probability of all relays in this country pbg						percent										total probability of all guards in this country pbm						percent										total probability of all middles in this country pbe						percent										total probability of all exits in this country fast					count										how many fast relays in this country stable					count										how many stable relays in this country os_linux				count
+			cbcc					int											how many clients in this country connecting through bridges crcc					int											how many clients in this country connecting through relays relay					int											how many relays in this country guard					int											how many guards in this country middle					int											how many middles in this country exit					int											how many exits in this country directory				int											how many directories in this country bwa						int											total bwa of all relays in this country bwc						int											total bwc of all relays in this country pbr						float										total probability of all relays in this country pbg						float										total probability of all guards in this country pbm						float										total probability of all middles in this country pbe						float										total probability of all exits in this country fast					int											how many fast relays in this country stable					int											how many stable relays in this country osv						object
-			os_freebsd				count
-			os_darwin				count
-			os_windows				count
-			os_other				count
-			tsv_010					count
-			tsv_011					count
-			tsv_012					count
-			tsv_020					count
-			tsv_021					count
-			tsv_022					count
-			tsv_023					count
-			tsv_024					count
-			pex_80					count
-			pex_443					count
-			pex_6667				count
+				linux				int
+				freebsd				int
+				darwin				int
+				windows				int
+				other				int
+			tsv						object
+				010					int
+				011					int
+				012					int
+				020					int
+				021					int
+				022					int
+				023					int
+				024					int
+			pex						object
+				4					int											4 as in 443
+				6					int											6 as in 6667
+				8					int											8 as in 80
+				46					int
+				48					int
+				68					int
+				468					int
+			autosys					array of objects
-			as						array v:count
+				as					int

 This approach has one problem: with MongoDB the inner arrays can't be indexed if we already have an index on the outer array 'country' - and we definitely need that country index.
 For osv, tsv and pex this can be solved by plainly listing them: that's 16 rows.
 But for autonomous systems the problem is not so easily solvable since the matrix of 200 countries and all autonomous systems in our case is close to unmangeable.
 A possible workaround could be to limit the list to just the 10 or 100 AS with the most bandwidth, or probability, and one more value for the rest.